How To Fix Knee Pain

-- Knee pain can stop and knee injuries can heal, if you let them, through good body mechanics (ergonomics, healthy movement, etc.).
+- Mechanical knee pain can stop, if you let it, by stopping injurious movement habits and using good body mechanics instead (good body mechanics, ergonomics, healthy movement, etc.).
 Studies show that components of knee cartilage increase in volume with exercise.
 Doing knee exercises alone won't make sure you use your knees in healthy ways.
 Bad mechanics can wear at knees and cause pain.
 Keep knee cartilage, joint, and soft tissue healthy with healthy movement habits.
-Don't grind your cartilage away with bad exercises and easily preventable bad habits then wonder why your knees are bone on bone.
+Don't grind your cartilage away with bad exercises and easily preventable bad habits, then wonder why your knees are "bone on bone."

 - Keep knees and feet facing forward when walking and running, not tilted, sagging, or rotated in or out.
-Keep the whole leg lined up, don't just yank one segment straight, straining the rest.
+Keep the whole leg lined up; don't yank one segment straight, and twist or strain the rest.

-- Keep body weight distributed over the sole of your foot, not pressing downward and inward to flatten your arches.
-Don't overcompensate and roll entirely to the outside, causing new problems, then wonder why that isn't working either.
+- Keep body weight distributed over the sole of your foot, not pressing inward and downward to flatten your arches.
+Don't overcompensate and roll entirely to the outside of the sole, causing new problems, then wonder why that isn't working either.

-- When stepping up stairs or an incline, put your whole foot down, not just ball of the foot toward the toes.
-Press through your heel and keep your knee back more over the heel than forward toward your toes.
-Then your thigh and hip muscles lift you, not just your knee joint.
+- When stepping up stairs or an incline, put your whole foot down, (not stepping on the ball of the foot with heel up).
+Press through the bottom of your heel and keep your knee back more over the heel than forward toward the front of the foot and toes.
+Then your thigh and hip muscles lift you, not your knee joint.

-- When stepping down stairs, step toe first, bend your knee gently when making contact with each next step and lightly on contact for shock absorption.
+- When stepping down stairs, step down on the ball of the foot first (bottom of forefoot), bend your knee gently when making contact with each next step, and lightly on contact for shock absorption.
 Don't clomp down with a straight knee.

 - When stepping down each stair or step, step down lightly keeping your weight supported on the leg on the upper (higher) step.
 Notice if you let your weight crash down unsupported with each step.
 Change to using your muscles instead.
 Better mechanics and better exercise.

-- Check for other causes of pain - infection, Lyme disease, medical conditions, and so on,
+- Check for other causes of pain - infection, acute Lyme disease, medical conditions, and so on.

 - Don't "do knee exercises" 10 times then go back to harmful use and positioning habits that cause the pain.
 Fitness as a lifestyle means the healthy ways you move all day.